Ichlas02/stock-porto/README.md

        0
    END
    ```
-   * Made the IF ELSE statement because the stock data does not start from the same dates
-5. Gain/Loss ranking to determine top gainer/loser:
+6. Gain/Loss ranking to determine top gainer/loser:
    ```
    RANK([Gain/Loss (%)], 'desc')
    ```
-6. Stock Filter based on the selected Sector
+7. Stock Filter based on the selected Sector
+   > By simply dragging the sector field into the filter tab and show the filter into a single value (list)

    ![image](https://github.com/user-attachments/assets/8d62aa22-a4ab-49ee-b623-e0d39087c3cd)

 ## Second Visualization Prototype by Ichlas